TRIQS/solid_dmft/paper/paper.md

 As of now, only few ready-to-use DFT+DMFT codes are available, all of them released rather recently.
 Most of these codes adopt a black-box approach, where the complexity of the DMFT part is abstracted away from the final user (as in EDMFT [@Haule:2010], Amulet [@amulet] or the DMFT implementation in Abinit [@Aldo:2020]) and therefore reduces the number of free parameters to tune.
-However, this approach may limit the flexibility of the implementation. solid\_dmft is designed as a more modular, and open source program, similar to other software packages like DFTwDMFT [@Singh:2021] and DCORE [@Shinaoka:2021], and acts as a flagship implementation of DFT+DMFT based on the TRIQS ecosystem.
+However, this approach may limit the flexibility of the implementation. solid\_dmft is designed as a more modular, open source program, similar to other software packages like DFTwDMFT [@Singh:2021] and DCORE [@Shinaoka:2021], and acts as a flagship implementation of DFT+DMFT based on the TRIQS ecosystem.
 The benefits of this approach are twofold: on the one hand, TRIQS developers are able to benchmark their applications in a well-tested framework.
 On the other hand, users can benefit from a standardized input-output structure compatible with the TRIQS framework, fundamentally increasing robustness and reproducibility. solid_dmft is developed in the spirit of a community code and supports external contributions that advance the capabilities of the software.